Gr0ki/flask-todo-list/README.md

 ## Code

-The `~src` folder contains source code for the Flask REST API.
+The `~src` folder contains source code for the Flask REST API:
 * `auth` and `tasks` folders contain models for database and serializers schemas for endpoints.
 * `api` folder contains versions of API.